qri-io/qri_install/README.md

 `qri_build webapp --frontend ~/frontend --ipfs --read-only --api-url https://api.qri.io`

-The webapp at app.qri.io runs with `--read-only` enabled, so that it is only serves datasets, not creating them.
+The webapp at app.qri.io runs with `--read-only` enabled, so that it only serves datasets, not creates them.
 The build flag `--api-url` sets the url used for api requests.
 It sets the env var `QRI_FRONTEND_BUILD_API_URL` for qri_build.

 ### building a non-minified webapp